 This video clip adapted from NASA describes solar storms and their effects on Earth.
 Animations of coronal mass ejections and solar cycles help explain what we know, and what we can predict, about solar activity.

-This article Australian Government Bureau of Meteorology site is an account of the power failure in Canada due to a solar-induced magnetic storm on 13 March 1989.
+This article from NASA is an account of the wide spread power failure in Canada due to a solar-induced magnetic storm on 13 March 1989.

-These New Zealand internet sites take real-time feeds on space weather:
+These New Zealand internet sites take real-time feeds on space weather and have other information: